On theories of random variables: Introduction

+The aim of the present paper is to remedy these shortcomings by providing a self-contained treatment of randomisation in the metric setting, and show (or point out) that the preservation results of \cite{BenYaacov-Keisler:MetricRandom,BenYaacov:RandomVC} hold in the metric setting as well.
+In addition, we turn the preservation of dependence into a dichotomy by showing that if $T$ is \emph{not} dependent then its randomisation $T^R$ cannot even be simple, and in fact has $TP_2$.
+We also improve a corollary of the preservation of stability of \cite{BenYaacov-Keisler:MetricRandom}, namely that in randomised stable structures types over sets are Lascar types, proving the same for arbitrary randomised structures.
+As a minor point, we simplify the language (and theory), and rather than name in $\cL^R$ (the randomisation language) the randomisation $ $ of each $\cL$-formula $\varphi$, we name the function symbols and the randomisations of the relation symbols of $\cL$ alone.

-The present paper is organised as follows.
+The paper is organised as follows.
 In \fref{sec:Proofs} we consider formal deductions in propositional continuous logic, after Rose, Rosser and Church.
-These are used to give axioms for the theory of spaces $[0,1]$-valued random variables in \fref{sec:AxRV}.
-Model theoretic properties of this theory are deduced from those of the theory of probability algebras, with which it is bi-interpretable.
+These are used in \fref{sec:AxRV} to give axioms for the theory of spaces $[0,1]$-valued random variables, which play the role played by probability algebras in \cite{BenYaacov-Keisler:MetricRandom}.
+Model theoretic properties of this theory are deduced from those of the theory of probability algebras, with which it is biïnterpretable.
 In \fref{sec:Randomisation} we define and study the randomisations of metric structures, namely spaces of random variables whose values lie in metric structures.
 We give axioms for the theory of these random structures, prove quantifier elimination in the appropriate language, characterise types and so on.
-We also prove a version of Łoś's Theorem for randomisations, in which the ultra-filter, which is a finitely additive $0/1$ measure, is replaced with an arbitrary finitely additive probability measure.
-In \fref{sec:Preservation} we prove several preservation and non-preservation results, e.g., that the randomisation of a stable theory (or structure) is again stable, but the randomisation of a simple unstable structure or theory is not simple.
+We also prove a version of Łoś's Theorem for randomisations, in which the ultra-filter is replaced with an arbitrary integration functional.
+In \fref{sec:Preservation} we prove several preservation and non preservation results.
 In \fref{sec:LascarTypes} we prove that in random structures, types over sets are Lascar types, so in the stable case they are stationary.